MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/medicine/preparations.md

 However, precautions must be taken, considering potential adverse effects, especially with excessive intake.
 Dosages and usage guidelines differ for each preparation, and consulting a healthcare professional before use is advised, particularly for pregnant or breastfeeding women, those with existing health conditions, or individuals on medications, to avoid potential risks or interactions.

-This article lists the key preparations of sweet flag and how to use them to achieve health benefits without experiencing side-effects.
+This article lists the medicinal preparations of sweet flag and how to use them to achieve health benefits without experiencing side-effects.

 ## 1. Sweet Flag Dried Root Powder